livehands/HealthBotMapService/README.md

 The solution in this repo will require an Azure Subscription with the following Services deployed:

 1. [**Azure Function**](https://azure.microsoft.com/en-us/services/functions/) - this will be the main service used to return the location information for the Hospitals and/or Care Centers and will host the endpoints used in the final solution.
-1. [**Azure Blob Storage Account**](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) - this is required to store the maps for the Bing/Google Services with the highlighted routes when the Map APIs are called.
+1. [**Azure Blob Storage Account**](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) - this is required to store the maps for the Bing Services with the highlighted routes when the Map APIs are called.
 A Public Anonymous blob container is needed to serve the map images.
 1. [**Microsoft Health Bot Service**](https://docs.microsoft.com/en-us/HealthBot/quickstart-createyourhealthcarebot) - This is the Health Bot Service that has the COVID-19 scenario template we are using for our bot.
 1. [**Health Bot Container**](https://github.com/Microsoft/HealthBotContainerSample) - the chat bot container which connects to our Health Bot Service.
 1. **(Optional) [Bing Map API](http://dev.virtualearth.net/)** -  You will need a Bing Maps API Key to use the Bing Map services for your Azure Function.
 You can follow the steps [here to acquire a key](https://www.microsoft.com/en-us/maps/create-a-bing-maps-key).
-1. **(Optional) [Google Map API](https://developers.google.com/maps/documentation/maps-static/intro)** -  You will need a Google Maps API Key to use the Google Map services for your Azure Function.
-You can follow the steps [here to acquire a key](https://developers.google.com/maps/documentation/maps-static/get-api-key).
 1. **(Optional) [Cosmos DB Service](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction)** - The solution uses Cosmos DB as the data store for all _"Custom"_ locations you want to store on your own.
 The solution uses the [geospatial query features in Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-geospatial-intro) to find the closest locations from your data set to the current user.

 ## How to Deploy